 - Don't over-bake the cookies.
 They should still be a little soft in the middle when you take them out of the oven.

-Store these cookies in an airtight container at room temperature for up to 3 days or in the fridge for up to 7 days.
-These cookies will also freeze really well for up to 3 months.
+- Storage: Store these coffee cookies in an airtight container at room temperature for up to 3 days or in the fridge for up to 7 days.

 Nope!
 You can't taste the coffee at all.
 Instead it gives these cookies a rich, mocha flavour.